nkdAgility/NKDAgility.com/site/content/resources/videos/GGtb7Yg8gHY/index.md

 ---
-title: "7 signs of the #agile apocalypse.
+title: "7 signs of the agile apocalypse.
 War"
 date: 11/07/2023 11:30:07
 videoId: GGtb7Yg8gHY
-url: /resources/videos/7-signs-of-the-#agile-apocalypse.-war
+url: /resources/videos/7-signs-of-the-agile-apocalypse.-war
 external_url: https://www.youtube.com/watch?v=GGtb7Yg8gHY
 coverImage: https://i.ytimg.com/vi/GGtb7Yg8gHY/maxresdefault.jpg
 duration: 42
 isShort: True
 ---

-# 7 signs of the #agile apocalypse.
+# 7 signs of the agile apocalypse.
 War

 #shorts #shortsvideo #shortvideo War is a terrible sign that your #agiletransformation is headed for disaster. #agile thrives on collaboration, a shared sense of purpose, and teamwork.
 In this short video, Martin Hinshelwood describes what war looks like,  in the context of #agile, and why it's a sign of impending disaster